 There were so many important financial events in the 2000s that it is hard to choose the top 10—it was a jam-packed decade of financial events in the United States and around the world.
 Some were good, and some were bad, but all of them were newsworthy.
 And each of them has been important to small businesses.

 Year 2000: Bursting of the Dot.com (or Technology) Bubble

 The internet was in style.
 Entrepreneurs saw potential in online business.
 However, online business was really in its infancy.
 Everyone was talking about a "new economy" which referred to an internet-driven economy.
 Most of the dot.com stocks, like Yahoo.com, were listed on the NASDAQ.
 In January 2000, the NASDAQ closed above 5000.
-The NASDAQ was trading around 2100 ten years later.
+10 years later, the NASDAQ was trading around 2700.

 Investors were getting rich off unprofitable stocks with high prices and higher price/earnings ratios—firms like software companies and all things computer and internet.
 Cisco Systems, for example, traded at more than 150 times earnings in March of 2000.